lmarchesoti/frontendmentor.io/README.md

 # frontendmentor.io
-Repository for challenges from http://www.frontendmentor.io/
+Repository for hosting the challenges from http://www.frontendmentor.io/